mvolkmann/blog/src/swift/Concurrency.md

 The user interface should only be updated on the main thread.
-This is achieved by adding such tasks to the main queue.
+This is achieved by adding such tasks to the main queue. which only runs tasks on the main thread.
 If the UI is updated on a thread other than the main thread, it may have no effect or the application may crash.
 TODO: Does it sometimes work?
 The Swift compiler provides warnings when it detects code that attempts to update the UI outside of the main thread.

-There are five provided queues that correspond to the six QoS levels:
+There are five provided global queues that correspond to the six QoS levels, listed here in order from highest to lowest priority.

 - `userInteractive`